Mushtaq Hussain Khan

-Ustad Mushtaq Hussain Khan (1878–1964) was an Indian classical vocalist.
+Ustad Mushtaq Hussain Khan (1878 – 13 August 1964) was an Indian classical vocalist.
 He belonged to the Rampur-Sahaswan gharana.

 Early life

 Mushtaq Hussain was born in a family of traditional musicians in Sahaswan, a small town in Budaun District of Uttar Pradesh.
 It is where he grew up and spent his boyhood.
-He lisped musical notes almost before learned to speak.

-Although music came to him quite early in life, he was only 10 when his father Ustad Kallan Khan held his hand and began giving him regular lessons, or rather introduced him into this art.
+Music came to him quite early in life.
+He was only 10 when his father, Ustad Kallan Khan, began giving him regular lessons, or rather introduced him into this art.

 Mushtaq Hussain Khan was twelve when he became a disciple of Ustad Haider Khan and went with him to Kathmandu, Nepal.
 He then began taking minimal music training from Haider Khan.
-Finally, after two years, Mushtaq Hussain came under the tutelage of Ustad Inayat Hussain Khan, the founder of Rampur-Sahaswan gharana.
-Collectively, he spent eighteen years of his life with his master, and these years were not spent in vain.
+After two years, Mushtaq Hussain came under the tutelage of Ustad Inayat Hussain Khan, the founder of Rampur-Sahaswan gharana.
+Collectively, he spent eighteen years of his life with his trainer, Inayat Hussain Khan.